 The sensation of euphoria will get extreme at this dose.
 Everything is heightened at this dose.
 It’s not recommended for an infrequent or inexperienced edible-taker.

 - 50-100mg THC

 A super dose!
-Edibles this high should be eaten with caution.
-It is really only for experienced THC users and those with diseases like cancer or inflammatory disorders, and those whose doctor recommends it.
+Edibles this high should be eaten with extreme caution.
+It is really only for experienced THC users and those with medical conditions they’re prescribed cannabis for.
 Doses this high can increase your heart rate and highly alter your perceptions of reality.

 If you are interested, GQ also has a hilarious and informative guide that helps you calculate how many milligrams of cannabis edibles you should take for the desired effect.
 Combine this with the information above and you are probably out for a pleasant experience.

 If you accidentally take too much of your edibles, have no fear.
 There is no lethal dose for cannabis, so even if you feel like you are dying you are going to be just fine.
 Moderate to intense highs can produce dry mouth, increased heart rate, anxiety, and of course, paranoia.
 If even small doses of edibles produce these effects, you might consider taking edibles that are 1:1 CBD to THC or higher.
 Of course, if you do not want any mind altering effects in your edibles, you can also take pure CBD edibles.

 Finding The Right Edible Marijuana Dosage for DIY Baking

 If you’re making your own edibles at home, the standard ratio for baking is to make an infusion that is 1 part cannabis to 1 part fat.
 For example, if you are making cannabis- infused coconut oil, you would combine 1 cup of coconut oil with 1g of cannabis.
 Obviously, when you try to calculate the mg of THC in the end product, it gets a lot trickier.
 For that reason alone, it is a lot easier to accidentally take too much after eating a homemade edible versus one from your local dispensary.